 It is extremely rare, but there is a small risk of an allergic reaction to apples.
 If you see any sign of hives (small bumps that appear suddenly on the skin), swellings (especially of the head and face), coughing, or breathing difficulties, then contact your veterinarian straight away.

 You might be worried that the sugars in an apple will cause your dog’s teeth to rot.
 Tooth rot is unlikely unless your pup is regularly eating a lot of apples, for example, grazing on windfall apples from the garden.
+I have seen dogs that regularly eat windfall apples, and it does result in an abnormally fast build-up of plaque and tartar on their teeth.

 Frequently Asked Questions